 The University of Arkansas at Little Rock (UA Little Rock) is a metropolitan public research university with its main campus located in the University District at 2801 South University Avenue in Little Rock, Arkansas, its School of Law at 1201 McMath Avenue in Little Rock, Arkansas, and the UALR Downtown Center in the River Market.
 Originally established as Little Rock Junior College by the Little Rock School District in 1927, the institution became a private four-year university under the name Little Rock University in 1957.
 By Act 35 of 1969 of the Arkansas General Assembly, the University of Arkansas Board of Trustees was legally authorized to establish the campus to be known as the University of Arkansas at Little Rock.
 This enabling legislation is now codified as section 6-64-301 of the Arkansas Code.
 The University is governed by all other applicable state laws and regulations regarding state-supported universities.
-By law, the University of Arkansas at Little Rock Board of Visitors.
+By law, the University is governed by the University of Arkansas Board of Trustees and operates with the advice and counsel of the University of Arkansas at Little Rock Board of Visitors.
 The University was originally accredited in 1929, and received its most recent reaffirmation of accreditation in 2020.